Getting Started¶

 Overview¶

-pdb2reaction is a Python CLI toolkit for turning PDB structures into enzymatic reaction pathways using machine-learning interatomic potentials (MLIPs).
+pdb2reaction is a Python CLI toolkit for modeling enzymatic reaction pathways from PDB structures using machine-learning interatomic potentials (MLIPs).

-In many workflows, a single command like the one below is enough to generate a useful first-pass reaction path:
+In many workflows, a single command like the one below is enough to generate a useful initial reaction path:

-You can also run MEP search → TS optimization → IRC → thermochemistry → single-point DFT in a single run by adding --tsopt True --thermo True --dft True:
+You can also run Minimum Energy Path (MEP) search → Transition State (TS) optimization → Intrinsic Reaction Coordinate (IRC) → thermochemistry → single-point DFT in a single run by adding --tsopt --thermo --dft:

-extracts an active-site pocket around user‑defined substrates to build a cluster model,
+extracts an active site model (binding pocket) around user-defined substrates to build a cluster model,

 explores minimum-energy paths (MEPs) with path optimization methods such as the Growing String Method (GSM) and Direct Max Flux (DMF),